flant/addon-operator/README.md

 ![A hook is an executable file](docs/readme-2.gif)

 Hooks are a part of the module.
 Also, there is a helm chart in the module.
-If the hook makes changes to values, then Addon-operator would start the reinstallation of the helm chart.
+If the hook makes changes to values, then Addon-operator would upgrade the release of the helm chart.

 ![Hook is a part of the module](docs/readme-3.gif)